controlf/mift/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Supports Python versions 3.6, 3.7, 3.8 & 3.9
+NB: This tool currently supports iOS versions <= 15.4

 'mift' (Mobile Image Forensic Toolkit) is a forensic media analysis tool developed by Control-F supporting artefacts for the Android and iOS operating systems

+To install dependencies, execute 'pip install -r requirements.txt' in the root directory of mift.
+To install the required modules on an offline machine, such as a forensic workstation, use the install script in the 'offline_install' directory.
+Execute with 'python install.py'

 To build an executable file, execute 'pyinstaller spec.spec' from a command shell in the root directory of mift.

-NB: This tool currently supports iOS version <= 14.7.
-Support for iOS 15 is currently under development.

 Contact/Author - mike.bangham@controlf.co.uk